 You can get most if not all this information from their P45.
 HMRC’s starter checklist details the information you need to get from new employees.

 Then, just update an employee’s record with all changes to wages or salary paid and any holiday pay or other entitlement, and the payroll software does all the necessary tax and NI calculations.

 Keeping payroll information safe

-If you would like to learn about the impact of GDPR on payroll you can read our recent article here: GDPR compliance for small business.
+If you would like to learn about the impact of GDPR on payroll you can read our article here: GDPR compliance for small business.

 In brief, under GDPR you can hold only the minimum necessary details about someone.
 This information has to be accurate and kept confidential.
 When you collect it, you have to tell them why you need it and what you are going to do with it.